chauhansachin13/chauhansachin13-ContactManagerApplication/README.md

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Kindly ensure that the following are installed:

 - **Java JDK** 11 or higher
 - **Maven** for dependency management